slowhigh/share-timer/README.md

 - **Client (Owner / Guest)** — Browser web UI.
 Opens an SSE stream to receive real‑time events; sends REST requests to modify timers.
 - **API Service** — HTTP REST endpoints for creating timers, adding timestamps, updating timers, and finding timers.
 - **Sync Service (SSE gateway)** — Exposes SSE endpoints for clients to subscribe to timer channels.
 Delivers ordered events, supports reconnection with `Heartbeat`, and acts as the pub/sub bridge.
-- **Api Gateway** — Act as the single entry point for all client requests. implemented with Spring Cloud Gateway, it routes traffic to the backend services (API Service, Sync Service) and handles cross-cutting concerns.
+- **API Gateway** — Act as the single entry point for all client requests. implemented with Spring Cloud Gateway, it routes traffic to the backend services (API Service, Sync Service) and handles cross-cutting concerns.
 - **Discovery Service** — Service registry server based on Netflix Eureka.
 It enables dynamic service registration and discovery, allowing microservices to locate each other without hardcoded URLs.
 - **PostgreSQL** — Durable storage for timer records and timestamp history.
 - **Redis** — Handles TTL-based expiration, pub/sub for notifying the Sync Service of events.